53 Rounded To The Nearest Ten

 The Role of Rounding in Computer Science

 In computer science, rounding plays a significant role in numerical computations.
-Computers represent numbers using a finite number of bits, which can lead to rounding errors when performing calculations.
+In practice, computers represent numbers using a finite number of bits, which can lead to rounding errors when performing calculations.
 Understanding how rounding works is crucial for writing accurate and reliable software.

 Floating-Point Arithmetic

 Floating-point arithmetic is a method of representing real numbers in a computer system.
-Due to the limited precision of floating-point numbers, rounding errors can occur.
+Now, due to the limited precision of floating-point numbers, rounding errors can occur.
 These errors can accumulate over multiple calculations, leading to significant discrepancies in the final result.

 Rounding Modes